linux-china/dotenvx-rs/README.md

 The CLI looks for the private key in the following order:

+- Check the `.env` or `properties` file to find the public key.
-For example, the private key name is `DOTENVX_PRIVATE_KEY_PROD`:
+- Find the private key from global `$HOME/.dotenvx/.env.keys.json` file.

-- Find from `.env.keys` file in the current directory and parent directories recursively, and `$HOME/.env.keys` is checked as well.
+- If not found, find from `.env.keys` file in the current directory and parent directories recursively, and `$HOME/.env.keys` will be checked as well.
-- Find from `DOTENVX_PRIVATE_KEY_PROD` environment variable
+- Find from `DOTENVX_PRIVATE_KEY` or `DOTENVX_PRIVATE_KEY_PROFILE_NAME` environment variable

-If you want to use a unified private key for different environments, and you can use the following environment variables:
+If you want to use a unified private key for different environments, and you can use the following environment
+variables:

 - `DOTENVX_PRIVATE_KEY` for `.env` file and local development
 - `DOTENVX_PRIVATE_KEY_PROD` for `.env.prod` file and production